Member Countries of the EU:

 The Certificate of Sponsorship is a reference number which includes details of the receiving organisation and the personal data of the trainee and is valid for three month from the date of issue.

-It takes about five to six weeks after all documents have been submitted until the reference number is issued and you can use it to apply for a visa.
+It takes about two to four weeks after all documents have been submitted until the reference number is issued and you can use it to apply for a visa.

 You can find here which documents you need to submit for the Certificate of Sponsorship application: Guide for CoS-Application